germanlahitte/portfolio/README.md

   * Collaborated with development and product teams to ensure testing aligned with project goals and results documented effectively

 __Test documentation__
-  * Developed and maintained comprehensive test plans, cases, and scripts for thorough test coverage and traceability
+  * Developed and maintained comprehensive test plans and cases for thorough test coverage and traceability
   * Collaborated with teams to ensure clear and complete testing requirements and cases, reducing ambiguity and risk
-  * Developed and documented testing processes and best practices for consistency and efficiency across multiple projects

 __API testing__
-  * Conducted API testing using Postman, verifying input/output behavior and validating error handling and message formats for REST APIs
+  * Conducted manual API testing using Postman, verifying input/output behavior and validating error handling and message formats for REST APIs
   * Knowledge of REST protocol, HTTP methods, and JSON data formats, ensuring API functionality, reliability, and security

 __SQL__
   * Executed basic SQL queries in MySQL for data retrieval, manipulation, and filtering.
   * Knowledge in SQL syntax, including SELECT, WHERE, and JOIN statements, for efficient data querying and management.

-__JS fundamentals__
-  * Created JavaScript-based test scripts for comprehensive and efficient test coverage
-  * Knowledge in JS syntax and commonly-used libraries for effective testing

 ## Tools